 The Landlord-Tenant Legal Assistance Network (LTLAN) was formed in December 2019 and included the six grantees who are part of the publicly-funded Civil Legal Counsel Projects Program.
 Because of their many months of work together as a network, amid the COVID-19 pandemic, these organizations were able to come together to create a single phone line for tenants facing eviction, where attorneys are available to help those in need.
 LTLAN members are Bread for the City, DC Bar Pro Bono Center, Legal Aid Society of DC, Legal Counsel for the Elderly, Neighborhood Legal Services Program, and Rising for Justice.

 DC Legal Aid Transformations Network.
 In June 2021, the DC Bar Foundation brought together 57 legal aid providers, funders, community activists, social service providers, and other stakeholders to discuss how to reimagine a more equitable civil justice system in our City.
 The DC Legal Aid Transformations network grew out of this convening.
-The group will meet quarterly to increase collaboration and transform the delivery of legal aid in the District.
+The group meets quarterly to increase collaboration and transform the delivery of legal aid in the District

 Racial Equity Learning Network.
 In 2022, the Foundation will launch a racial equity learning network to help a small cohort of DCBF grantees develop racial equity work plans, continue deep learning on racial equity, and implement racial equity strategies as part of organizational change efforts.
 To participate in this pilot program, DCBF grantees must display a state of readiness to engage in racial equity work, commit to at least four sessions, and agree to peer-share activities between scheduled sessions.
 Preference will be given to current DCBF grantees who have previously participated in DCBF-hosted racial equity training or established racial equity benchmarks as part of a current grant award.